spc-group/haven/docs/topic_guides/changing_haven.rst

    This section is intended for qualified beamline staff. **Users are not authorized** to make changes to the beamline software without staff involvement.

+   If at all possible, changes should be made through a development environment as described above.

 User support often requires changes to be made quickly from the beamline computers.